Canadian Forces National Investigation Service: Organization

 On major CF deployments, a detachment of the CFNIS may be established on a temporary basis.

-While the CFNIS Regional Detachments are located on or near Canadian Forces Bases, the CFNIS personnel work independently from the normal military chain of command.
+While the CFNIS Regional Detachments are on or near Canadian Forces Bases, the CFNIS personnel work independently from the normal military chain of command.
 They receive direction and report directly to the CO CFNIS.

 Selection

 Members of the CFNIS are selected from fully trained, experienced Military Police members who have completed various Military Police training and worked for at least one tour of duty as a Military Police in a base or wing before applying to become an investigator with the CFNIS.
 After selection, they are submitted to specialized training depending on their positions and also have to complete a one-year internship before operating as a full-fledged investigator.

 Training

 CFNIS indoctrination course

 This course is designed to provide new members of the CFNIS with a detailed understanding of the full spectrum of CFNIS operations including all associated internal specialty services.
 Subjects covered during this course include: